skst328/scope-timer/README.md

   Resets all recorded timer data, clearing all scopes and measurements.
 Use this to start a fresh set of measurements within the same process.

+* `ScopeTimer.enable()`

+  Enables the timer globally.
+If the timer was disabled, this will resume profiling.
+The timer is enabled by default.

+* `ScopeTimer.disable()`

+  Disables the timer globally.
+While disabled, all profiling calls (`profile`, `begin`, `end`) are ignored and have no performance impact.

 ## License